google-site-verification=SOd04LCcWqgQSZOlyjWZO6bt6ZxnDjlpsdzNbM4fuuo

 Lavender has been grown for centuries for its intensely fragrant flowers and beautiful appearance.
 It is a staple item of every sunny garden, and its dried flowers are widely used in potpourris and arrangements.
 Zones: 5,6,7,8,9

-• Hollyhock Alcea
+• Alcea Hollyhock

-Hollyhock Alcea
+Alcea Hollyhock

 Feel free to grow hollyhocks under Black Walnut trees; they are tolerant of the toxic juglone that is emitted through the trees' roots.
 Hollyhocks are best treated as a biennial or short-lived perennial.
 Zones: 3,4,5,6,7,8,9